-The Logan Health Sleep Lab is a modern full-service and accredited facility for diagnosing and treating patients with sleep-related disorders.
+The Logan Health Sleep Medicine offers various locations, including Kalispell's full-service and accredited Sleep Lab facility, for diagnosing and treating patients with sleep-related disorders.
 These conditions include difficulties falling or staying asleep, breathing problems during sleep, daytime sleepiness and other abnormal nighttime occurrences.

 Patients with sleep apnea have long been cared for by pulmonologists due to their expertise with breathing disorders.
 However, with our ever-increasing understanding of the relationship between sleep apnea and other conditions, the field of sleep medicine has become truly multidisciplinary.
 Recent studies have shown that nearly a third of patients in a general cardiology clinic suffer from sleep apnea.
 Hypertension, electrical heart rhythm disturbances, coronary artery disease, congestive heart failure and pulmonary hypertension are just some of the conditions that have been associated with sleep apnea.

 Since treatment of sleep apnea can increase survival and improve quality of life, offering complete diagnostic and treatment services, including sleep medicine, is essential to Logan Health Heart & Lung's goal of becoming a fully comprehensive cardiac and pulmonary medicine clinic.

 Sleep disorders include a variety of conditions that affect your ability to sleep well on a regular basis.
 A sleep disorder can cause other health problems and affect your quality of life.